MaCFP/macfp-db/Gaseous_Pool_Fires/McCaffrey_Flames/Computational_Results/2017/NIST/README.md

 Comments:

-Performance is enhanced on these cases by running across 3 nodes each with 12 cores, minimizing MPI communication across the network.
+Performance is enhanced in these cases by running across 3 nodes each with 12 cores, minimizing MPI communication across the network.

 ------------------